couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/getting-started.markdown

 Once you have installed libcouchbase, you are then ready to install the most recent client using rubygems.

-**Unhandled:** `[:unknown-tag :screen]` Lets load and verify the library version.
+`shell> gem install couchbase Fetching: couchbase-1.2.0.gem (100%) Building native extensions.
+This could take a while...
+Successfully installed couchbase-1.2.0 1 gem installed` Lets load and verify the library version.

-**Unhandled:** `[:unknown-tag :screen]` The TCP/IP port allocation on Windows by default includes a restricted number of ports available for client communication.
-For more information on this issue, including information on how to adjust the configuration and increase the available ports, see [MSDN:
-Avoiding TCP/IP Port
+`shell> ruby -rrubygems -rcouchbase -e 'puts Couchbase::VERSION' 1.2.0` The TCP/IP port allocation on Windows by default includes a restricted number of ports available for client communication.
+For more information on this issue, including information on how to adjust the configuration and increase the available ports, see [MSDN: Avoiding TCP/IP Port Exhaustion](http://msdn.microsoft.com/en-us/library/aa560610(v=bts.20).aspx).
-Exhaustion](http://msdn.microsoft.com/en-us/library/aa560610(v=bts.20).aspx).

 <a id="hello_couchbase"></a>